groundlight/edge-endpoint/README.md

 - name: EDGE_ONLY
     value: "ENABLED"
 ```
-Then, if you make requests to the edge endpoint using the `ask_async` method, you will only receive answers from the edge model (regardless of the confidence).
+Then, if you make requests to the edge endpoint, you will only receive answers from the edge model (regardless of the confidence).
 Additionally, note that no image queries submitted this way will show up in the web app or be used to train the model.
 This option should therefore only be used if you don't need the model to improve and only want fast answers from the edge model.

 This is an experimental feature and may be modified or removed in the future. `EDGE_ONLY` is disabled by default.